TailBlazor/HeroIcons/README.md

 Width, Height, and StrokeWidth all take an int.

-Stroke takes any tailwind text colour you've added to your project: `text-blue-500`
+Stroke takes any tailwind text colour you've added to your project: `text-blue-500`.
+The fill is erased when building the SVG and this is put at a class instead.
+Because this is set as a class inside the `Stroke` variable you can add additional classes to further customize the icon.

+`<TailBlazorHeroIcon Stroke="text-purple-300 transform rotate-45" Icon="HeroIcon.Share" />`

+By adding the transform rotate-45 to the stroke the icon will also be rotated 45 degrees.
+You can also add animation classes.

 IconStyle accepts `.Outline` and `.Solid`